-- 1. Applicants must collate documents and then apply for a Certificate of Endorsement on the UK Government website. - 2.
+- 1. Applicants must collate documents and then apply for endorsement on the UK Government website. - 2.
 The endorsing body (Arts Council England) will assess applications for endorsement.
-Once a Certificate of Endorsement is issued, the artist must submit a visa application that refers to the endorsement.
+ACE delegates assessment in film and television to PACT.
+Once an endorsement is issued is issued, the artist must submit a visa application that refers to the endorsement.
 If granted, the visa will be for a period up to 5 years.
 The artist's family members are entitled to apply for dependant visas for the same duration.
-The combined fee for both the visa and the Certificate of Endorsement is 623 GBP and the Immigration Health Surcharge will apply to all applications (including family members).
+The combined fee for both the visa and the endorsement is £766 GBP and the Immigration Health Surcharge will apply to all applications (including family members).
 Additional costs might arise for services offered by the visa application centre.
-Find out more about the Global Talent Visa here: Work in the UK as a leader in arts and culture See the list of documents required here:

-Global Talent Visa: Documents you must provide Find out more about the first stage of endorsement and apply here: Global talent endorsement - Stage 1 Read the endorsing body Arts Council England guidance here: The Global Talent Visa Living in the UK Skilled Worker Visa This route is for individuals wishing to be employed by a UK employer that has a sponsor licence.
-The role being offered by the UK employer-sponsor must be skilled, and the individual must be paid a minimum salary.
+Settlement in the Global Talent route can be achieved after 3 years (exceptional talent) or 5 years (exceptional promise).
+Find out more about the Global Talent Visa here: Work in the UK as a leader in arts and culture See the list of documents required here: Global Talent Visa: Documents you must provide Find out more about the f irst stage of endorsement and apply here: Global talent endorsement - Stage 1 Read the endorsing body Arts Council England guidance here: The Global Talent Visa Find out more about the Immigration Health Surcharge here: Pay for UK healthcare as part of your immigration application Living in the UK You need to travel to the UK to live and work Skilled Worker Visa This route is for individuals wishing to be employed by a UK employer that has a sponsor licence.
+The role being offered by the UK employersponsor must be skilled, and the individual must be paid a minimum salary.
 The UK sponsor must issue the individual with a Certificate of Sponsorship, which sets out information about the skilled role and the salary being offered.
-As part of the visa application, the individual must: - refer to the Certificate of Sponsorship; - demonstrate they have held personal funds of at least 1,270 GBP for a period of 28 days, unless maintenance is certified by the sponsor; and - meet an English language requirement.
+As part of the visa application, the individual must:

+- refer to the Certificate of Sponsorship;

+- demonstrate they have held personal funds of at least £1,270 GBP for a period of 28 days, unless maintenance is certified by the sponsor; and

+- meets the English language requirement.